IamLegende7/boxes.py/README.md

         return
     ```

-    The scribe function requiers a window, to work in and a starting text in the form of a string.
+    The scribe function requires a window, to work in and a starting text in the form of a string.

     If the 3rd function, ```read_only``, is set to ```True``` the text can only be viewed, not edited.